Australia and Oceania Ecotourism

 Ecotourism Highlights in Australia

-Daintree Rainforest (Queensland) – The world’s oldest rainforest, teeming with rare species and Indigenous cultural experiences.
+Daintree Rainforest (Queensland) – The world’s oldest rainforest with rare species and Indigenous experiences.

-Great Barrier Reef (Queensland) – A UNESCO World Heritage Site ideal for eco-certified snorkeling and marine education tours.
-It is the world’s largest coral reef system.
+Great Barrier Reef (Queensland) – A UNESCO World Heritage Site ideal for eco-certified snorkeling and marine education.

 Fiji is an ecotourist’s dream, offering lush rainforests, coral reefs, and vibrant island culture.
-Fiji lets you explore nature responsibly while supporting local traditions and environmental stewardship.
+Fiji lets you explore nature responsibly while supporting local traditions.
 The network of eco-resorts, marine conservation areas, and community-led tourism is growing.
 The country is making significant strides in eco-tourism, particularly with marine conservation and community involvement.

 Eco Activities in Fiji

-Encounter sharks, manta rays, and vibrant coral walls in protected reef zones.
+- Diving in marine reserves.
 An example is Naidiri Marine Biodiversity Park

 Landscape in Fiji